Makindo/api/matches.md

 **Statuses**:

-  - `200`: Everything went OK and record was successfully updated.
+  - `200`: Everything went OK and record was successfully updated and returned.
   - `401`: Client's API key was either missing or incorrect.
   - `409`: The body of the request was malformed.
   - `422`: There was something wrong with the record. **NOTE:** Response body contains errors